 Festoon her life with praises!

-Developing a love for God’s word leads us into virtue.
-We will be admired for our wisdom, love/reverence for God, not for our looks/charm, and it will lead us higher as men and women.
+Developing a love for God’s word leads us to virtue.
+We will be admired for our wisdom and love/reverence for God, not for our looks/charm, and it will lead us higher as men and women.

-Prayer: Lord I thank you for your spirit living on the inside of me.
-God, I repent for pursuing outward things that is only temporary.
-I pursue the character of Jesus that has virtue that is lasting.
+Prayer: Lord, I thank you for your spirit living inside of me.
+God, I repent for pursuing outward things that are only temporary.
+Instead, I follow the character of Jesus, that has the virtue that is lasting.
 God, I let my light shine so people can see your good works and glorify my Father in heaven.
 I thank you for your power operating through me.
-In Jesus name, Amen.”
+In Jesus’ name, Amen.”